Wolverine (character): Powers and abilities

 He has three retractable claws made of bone housed within each forearm.
 Wolverine's hands do not have openings for the claws to move through: they cut through his flesh every time he extrudes them.
 Due to being subjected through the Weapon X program, Wolverine's entire skeleton, including his claws, has been molecularly infused with the virtually indestructible metal adamantium.
 While the adamantium in his body prevents or reduces many injuries, such as broken bones and decapitation, his healing factor must work constantly to prevent metal poisoning from killing him.
 Owing to their adamantium coating, his claws can cut through almost all known solid materials, including most metals, wood, and some varieties of stone.
 During and after the Return of Wolverine, he showcased a mysterious new ability where the adamantium in his claws can turn red-hot.

 During his time in Japan and other countries, Wolverine became proficient in many forms of martial arts, with experience in many different fighting styles.
 He has trained in jiu-jitsu, judo, karate, escrima, and muay thai.
 He is proficient in many weapons, although he prefers bladed weapons to firearms.

 In contrast to his brutish nature, Wolverine is extremely knowledgeable.
 In part to his longer lifespan, he has traveled around the world and amassed extensive knowledge of foreign languages and cultures, being fluent or near fluent in Japanese, Russian, Spanish, Cheyenne, and Lakota, among other languages.
-He fluency in Japanese, in particular, is in large part due to the significant time he spent in Japan and his relationship with Mariko Yashida.
+His fluency in Japanese, in particular, is in large part due to the significant time he spent in Japan and his relationship with Mariko Yashida.

 Supporting characters

 Allies

 Wolverine is primarily presented as part of the X-Men and has had extensive interactions with all of them and their associates.
 Nightcrawler is one of his closest friends and was one of the first X-Men to look past Logan's demeanor, which was initially quite abrasive.
 Wolverine has also teamed up with Gambit on missions separate from the rest of the X-Men.
 In particular, Wolverine has a complex and ambivalent relationship with Cyclops, with whom he was initially a rival for the affections of Jean Grey.

 Logan was one of the original member of Alpha Flight, although he left the group out of frustration with their role as Canadian government operatives.
-He is also been a member of the Avengers, X-Force, and at times has joined the Fantastic Four.
-Outside his team allegiances, he has frequently allied with Elektra, particularly during periods when it becomes necessary from him to regain control of his impulses.
+He has also been a member of the Avengers, X-Force, and at times has joined the Fantastic Four.
+Outside his team allegiances, he has frequently allied with Elektra, particularly during periods when it becomes necessary for him to regain control of his impulses.